 It should not contain preservatives.

-It is best to hang it in shade where it will be a little cooler.
+It is best to hang it in the shade, where it will be a little cooler.

 Parent birds of many species will feed suet to their young as an energy booster to their diet.

-Bird baths are also an exciting venue for backyard bird watching.
 Wild birds require water like all living creatures.
-They need it for drinking, bathing and when all of their other needs are met, frolicking!
+They need it for drinking, bathing, and, when all of their other needs are met, frolicking!

-Bird baths will also attract birds which normally do not come to traditional bird feeders for seed.
-See more about bird baths here.
+Birdbaths are also an exciting venue for backyard bird-watching and will attract birds that normally do not come to traditional bird feeders for seed.

 If the food in a feeder is spoiling before it is eaten, put smaller amounts in the feeder.

-Poor quality mixed seed contains types of milo and sorghum, seed that wild birds don’t eat.
+The poor quality mixed seed contains types of milo and sorghum, a seed that wild birds don’t eat.

-The result is the seed sits and rots, either in the feeder or on the ground where the birds have tossed it, causing the perfect environment for disease.
+The result is the seed sits and rots, either in the feeder or on the ground where the birds have tossed it, causing the perfect environment for disease to grow and spread.

 Patience with new bird feeders and baths is mandatory!
 It takes time for wild birds to adjust to any changes in a backyard.

-It is best to place new feeders at least ten feet away from existing feeders until visitors are frequenting the new addition.
+It is best to place new feeders at least ten feet away from existing feeders until visitors frequent the new addition.
 It can then be moved if desired.

-So deck your backyard with a good variety of bird feeders, baths and houses and watch the avian highway grow!
+So, for summer bird feeding success, deck your backyard with a good variety of bird feeders, baths, and houses, and watch the avian highway grow!